 - Spring Term: Starts in early February and ends in late June.

 Exchange students are not offered meal plans but are welcome to use KU’s cafeteria facilities on a cash-basis.
 Most students will have access to a kitchen.
 Grocery stores are located throughout the city for your convenience.
-Students can review the KU Study Abroad guide for a list of stores.

 The university has a wide-range of social clubs open to all exchange participants and students are strongly encouraged to join those that interest them.
 Students will have access to the Student House, which hosts a number of activities and facilities including quiz-night, live music and the International Cafe.
 The house is also home to many of the student clubs.
 Students with an interest in sports should consider joining the University’s Sports Association.